 Uniforms have a purpose.
 They allow for better execution of the task at hand.
 When running wear clothes that do not interfere with your strides.
 Loose clothing can get tangled and make you trip or fall.
 The last thing you would want is sustain injuries while out on your run.
 Wear clothes that allow you freedom of movement and do not make you too hot or sweaty.
 During winter, keep yourself adequately warm or run indoors on a treadmill.

 6. Wrong or Worn-out Shoes

 Good shoes are a basic requirement for running.
-Ill fitting or worn out shoes are the cause of many a problems including injuries and chronic pain in the knees, ankles and even your spinal cord.
+Ill-fitting or worn out shoes are the cause of many a problem including chronic pain and common injuries in the knees, ankles and even your spinal cord.
 Avoid this mistake and invest in a good pair of running shoes.

 7. Carrying Water Bottle In The Hand

 Keeping yourself hydrated is essential when running so you do not go out of steam.
 One of most common mistakes is carrying a bottle in your hands.
 Water has weight and as you carry a bottle in one hand, you are making a case for unequal weights for your body.
 To offset, your shoulders will hunch more towards the hand that carries weight giving you an unequal gait when running.
 Instead, use a water belt around your waist.
 That way you are hands-free and can actually carry more water if planning on a longer route.

 Faster, stronger, higher – inspiring though it may be, your body may not agree to push the bar all too soon.
 Pace yourself right so that you don’t burn out too soon.
 Choose a running partner who can match your pace and never compete with your neighbour on the treadmill in a gym.